Yankees vs. Red Sox MLB Betting Odds, Trends & Prediction

-The New York Yankees remain in Boston to face the Red Sox at 7:15 PM ET on Saturday night on FOX.
-It’s the second game of a three-game set.
+The New York Yankees remain in Boston to face the Red Sox at 7:00 PM ET on Sunday Night Baseball on ESPN.
+It’s the final game of a three-game set.
 Keep reading for our Yankees vs. Red Sox betting prediction.

 Yankees vs. Red Sox Game Matchup and Betting Odds